 Over in Perth, Qantas’ Singapore-bound flights are currently scheduled from Terminal 4.
 That’s where most Qantas domestic flights depart, along with Perth-London services.

 Prior to COVID-19, eligible passengers flying Perth-Singapore could access Qantas’ Domestic Business Lounge, before going through immigration.
 This includes Qantas Gold and Qantas Club members, who’d normally use the Qantas Club in the same terminal when flying domestically.
+Temporarily, those same flyers might be able to access the Perth International Transit Lounge instead.

 Flying to Singapore with Singapore Airlines